Create Your First Neurographic Art Step-by-Step for Beginners

 For this demonstration I added black dots at the various intersections.
 Soften the intersections any way you choose.

-Color In Areas That Call to You If You Want
+Color In Areas That Call to You

 Color is totally optional, but it’s a fun way to finish your piece.
 I have seen some way cool finished drawings I would hang in my home!